xerolinux/XeroWiki/docs/scripts.md

     <img src="https://i.imgur.com/mAKjEWQ.png" alt="shot">
 </p>

-I *highly* recommend the option: **Xero's Curated Set of Packages** for all of the DEs, to avoid potential future headaches.
+I *highly* recommend the option: **Xero's Curated Set of Packages** for all of the DEs.
 I've meticulously reviewed all package groups to ensure the best experience.
 However, you're free to choose any of the other options, it's entirely up to you in the end.

 You will notice that, the *multilib* repo was enabled as well.
 I made sure of that since most newcomers forget to do it.
 It's an essential repo required for the likes of **Steam**, and various drivers.